Neverball/neverball/README.md

 ## Documentation

-* <LICENSE.txt>: description of licensing and exceptions
+* [LICENSE.txt](LICENSE.txt): a description of licensing and exceptions
-* <doc/install.txt>: instructions on how to build the game from source code
+* [doc/install.txt](doc/install.txt): instructions on how to build the game from source code
-* <doc/manual.txt>: a detailed description of how to play and configure the game
+* [doc/manual.txt](doc/manual.txt): a detailed description of how to play and configure the game
-* <doc/authors.txt>: a list of people who have contributed to Neverball
+* [doc/authors.txt](doc/authors.txt): a list of people who have contributed to Neverball

 ## Resources